Walk 7 - Langdales - 20th October 2012

 13.49 Stickle Tarn with Harrison Stickle above.

 15.28 Looking down on Stickle Tarn from Pavey Ark.
-We had walked around to the left and taken the easier route up the back of Pavey Ark rather than the much more dangerous Jacks Rake.
+We had walked around to the left and taken the easier route up the back of Pavey Ark rather than the more dangerous Jacks Rake.

 15.30 Panorama 40 Pavey Ark